The Right and Wrong Way to Get Business Credit Tradelines

 - Tradelines are used to establish your creditworthiness for other types of credit.

-- If the tradeline is not used, they may cease reporting to business credit bureaus.
+If the tradeline is not used, they may cease reporting to Build Small Business Credit Bureaus.

 Legitimate Business Tradelines